 The origin specifies a shift (moving {0, 0} to origin).

+A component with visible = false shall not be shown.
 If no iconTransformation is given the transformation is also used for placement in the icon layer.
 If no iconVisible is given for a public connector the visible is also used for visibility in the icon layer.

 [A connector can be shown in both an icon layer and a diagram layer of a class.
 Since the coordinate systems typically are different, placement information needs to be given using two different coordinate systems.
 More flexibility than just using scaling and translation is needed since the abstraction views might need different visual placement of the connectors.
 The attribute transformation gives the placement in the diagram layer and iconTransformation gives the placement in the icon layer.
 When a connector is shown in a diagram layer, its diagram layer is shown to facilitate opening up a hierarchical connector to allow connections to its internal subconnectors.]

-Each extends-clause (and short class definition, as stated in section 18.6) may have layer specific annotations which describe the rendering of the base class’ icon and diagram layers in the derived class.
+Each extends-clause (and short class definition, as stated in section 18.7) may have layer specific annotations which describe the rendering of the base class’ icon and diagram layers in the derived class.

 All graphical objects are by default inherited from a base class.
 If the primitivesVisible attribute is false, components and connections are visible but graphical primitives are not.

-If the extent is {{0, 0}, {0, 0}} (the default), the base class contents is mapped to the same coordinates in the derived class, and the coordinate system (including preserveAspectRatio) can be inherited as described in section 18.6.1.1.
+If the extent is {{0, 0}, {0, 0}} (the default), the base class contents is mapped to the same coordinates in the derived class, and the coordinate system (including preserveAspectRatio) can be inherited as described in section 18.7.1.1.

 For any other extent, the base class coordinate system is mapped to this region, with the exception that preserveAspectRatio = true in the base class requires that the mapping shall preserve the aspect ratio.
 The base class coordinate system (and preserveAspectRatio) is not inherited.